 Today: Windy with snow showers.
 Blowing and drifting snow a problem for all.
 Especially difficult travel for southwest MN and northwest IA this morning.
 Still blowing and drifting this evening.
 Wind: NW 25-35 mph with gusts to 40.

 Tonight: Mostly cloudy with a few flurries.
 Windy with blowing and drifting snow.
 Lows in the middle 0s.
 Wind: NW 15-20 mph with gusts to 30.

 Tuesday: Partly cloudy.
 AM wind chills near -20°.
 Highs near 10°.
 Wind: NW 15-20 mph with gusts to 30.

 Wednesday: Mostly cloudy with a slight chance of light snow.
 Highs in the 0s.

 Thursday: Mostly sunny.
 Highs in the middle teens.

 Friday: Mostly sunny.
-Highs near 30°.
+Highs in the middle teens.

 Saturday: Mostly sunny.
 Highs in the lower teens.

 Valentine's Day: Partly cloudy.
 Highs in the lower 20s.